Xianbei: Sinicization, assimilation and descendants

+Culture

+The economic base of the Xianbei was animal husbandry combined with agricultural practice.
+They were the first to develop the khanate system, in which formation of social classes deepened, and developments also occurred in their literacy, arts and culture.
+They used a zodiac calendar and favoured song and music.
+Tengrism and subsequently Buddhism were the main religions among the Xianbei people.
+After they abandoned the frigid north and migrated into Northern China, they gradually abandoned nomadic lifestyle and were sinicized and assimilated into the Han Chinese.
+Emperor Xiaowen of the Xianbei-led state of Northern Wei in northern China, eventually decreed the changes of Xianbei names to Han names.
+Prior to Tanshihuai, the Xianbei did not have a hereditary system, and their chieftains were chosen by electing a member of their tribe based on their character and abilities.
+Even as they established their states on the Central Plains and adopted the Chinese hereditary system, influential brothers, uncles and cousins of the Xianbei rulers often posed as rival claimants to the throne.

 Art

 Art of the Xianbei portrayed their nomadic lifestyle and consisted primarily of metalwork and figurines.
 The style and subjects of Xianbei art were influenced by a variety of influences, and ultimately, the Xianbei were known for emphasizing unique nomadic motifs in artistic advancements such as leaf headdresses, crouching and geometricized animals depictions, animal pendant necklaces, and metal openwork.

 Leaf headdresses

-The leaf headdresses were very characteristic of Xianbei culture, and they are found especially in Murong Xianbei tombs.
+The leaf headdresses were characteristic of Xianbei culture, and are found especially in Murong Xianbei tombs.
 Their corresponding ornamental style also links the Xianbei to Bactria.
 These gold hat ornaments represented trees and antlers and, in Chinese, they are referred to as buyao ("step sway") since the thin metal leaves move when the wearer moves.
 Sun Guoping first uncovered this type of artifact, and defined three main styles: "Blossoming Tree" (huashu), which is mounted on the front of a cap near the forehead and has one or more branches with hanging leaves that are circle or droplet shaped, "Blossoming Top" (dinghua), which is worn on top of the head and resembles a tree or animal with many leaf pendants, and the rare "Blossoming Vine" (huaman), which consists of "gold strips interwoven with wires with leaves."
 Leaf headdresses were made with hammered gold and decorated by punching out designs and hanging the leaf pendants with wire.
 The exact origin, use, and wear of these headdresses is still being investigated and determined.
 However, headdresses similar to those later also existed and were worn by women in the courts.